AndyJLi0/Obsidian-Vault/Cpsc 313/Execution in Detail.md

-*What must happen in each phase for each instruction*
+#sequential #cpsc313*What must happen in each phase for each instruction*
 #### rrmovq in three ways
 - R[rB] <- R[rA]
 - From implementation, we send rA into ValA, 0 into ValB, valE = valA.
 Then write valA into register rB.